 The strike ended on March 30, 2009 when the members voted for the contract, but as the workers’ stories will demonstrate below, the battle shifted to inside the plywood plant.
 The union initially considered the end of the strike a victory because the new contract limited mandatory overtime to ten hours, secured the threatened seniority rights, and held employee insurance costs down.
 But as long-time worker Charles Raines told a reporter from the Charlotte News & Observer: “Maybe it’s not the victory people hoped for, but it’s a victory.”
 Only twenty-five of the 110 striking workers gained back their jobs per the agreement between the union and the company.
 The other eighty-five workers had to wait or continue with their temporary or part-time jobs they took while on strike.
 Or they could apply for unemployment compensation since they became instantly “laid off” once the contract was approved.

-The union’s main concern, after the strike, encompassed the new problem of getting everyone back in the plant and working at their pre-strike jobs—a reminder that a strike is always just half the story.
+The union’s main concern, after the strike, encompassed the new problem of getting everyone back in the plant and working at their pre-strike jobs-a reminder that a strike is always just half the story.
 The post-strike strategy in any labor dispute is as important as the strike itself.
 The most immediate issue was a disagreement in the interpretation of the newly signed contract renewal.
 Only twenty-five workers were allowed back into the plant after the contract was signed as the company alleged that financial difficulties prevented immediate recall of all the workers who went on strike.
 Over the next few months, according to seniority, the company slowly called in the other workers three to five employees at a time.
+The company, along with their HR department, may have been put under a significant amount of stress to ensure that everyone can return to their workplace, and so that is why good organisation skills are important in HR jobs so that they are able to ease employees back into their jobs a few at a time, to help restore the company’s success.
 Once past the gate, they were ordered to take job posts they never had before or ones they performed long ago when they had less seniority.
 Meanwhile, replacement workers continued to work in the plant.